augustoedt/augustoedt/README.md

 - I'm Augusto a web/mobile developer from Brazil, São Paulo.
 Currently building web-apps with typescript/node and mobile-apps with flutter/dart.
 Python scripter and casual goland programmer.

-- I'm actually more a typescripter developer.
+- Mostly typescript developer now.

 - 🔭 I’m currently working with with typescript/node and flutter/dart
 - 🌱 I’m currently learning Rust, Elixir and ML